aws-samples/users-and-team-management-with-amazon-sagemaker-and-aws-sso/README.md

 10. Go to the **Attribute mappings** tab
 11. Set the Subject to **email** and format **emailAddress**
 12. Add new attributes:
-    - `domainid` set to the value of `SageMakerDomainId` key of the SAM stack output
     - `ssouserid` set to `${user:AD_GUID}`
     - `teamid` set to `Team1` or `Team2` respectively for each of the two applications